Rails-Designer/perron-site/app/content/articles/publishing.md

 [!label v0.15.0+]

-Set `preview: true` frontmatter to allow draft or scheduled content to be built with a secret token appended to the slug.
+Set `preview: true` frontmatter to allow draft or scheduled content to be built in production with a secret token appended to the slug.

 Examples:
 ```yml